EnterpriseDB/barman/doc/manual/10-design.en.md

   [^windows]: Backup of a PostgreSQL server on Windows is possible, but it is still experimental because it is not yet part of our continuous integration system.
 See section _"How to setup a Windows based server"_ for details.

-## Standard archiving, WAL streaming ... or both
+## The Barman WAL archive

-PostgreSQL's Point-In-Time-Recovery requires that transactional logs, also known as _xlog_ or WAL files, are stored alongside of base backups.
+Recovering a PostgreSQL backup relies on replaying transaction logs (also known as _xlog_ or WAL files).
+It is therefore essential that WAL files are stored by Barman alongside the base backups so that they are available at recovery time.
+This can be achieved using either WAL streaming or standard WAL archiving to copy WALs into Barman's WAL archive.

+WAL streaming involves streaming WAL files from the PostgreSQL server with `pg_receivewal` using replication slots.
+WAL streaming is able to reduce the risk of data loss, bringing RPO down to _near zero_ values.
+It is also possible to add Barman as a synchronous WAL receiver in your PostgreSQL cluster and achieve **zero data loss** (RPO=0).

-Traditionally, Barman has supported standard WAL file shipping through PostgreSQL's `archive_command` (usually via `rsync`/SSH, now via `barman-wal-archive` from the `barman-cli` package).
+Barman also supports standard WAL file archiving which is achieved using PostgreSQL's `archive_command` (either via `rsync`/SSH, or via `barman-wal-archive` from the `barman-cli` package).
 With this method, WAL files are archived only when PostgreSQL _switches_ to a new WAL file.
-To keep it simple, this normally happens every 16MB worth of data changes.
+To keep it simple this normally happens every 16MB worth of data changes.

-Barman 1.6.0 introduces streaming of WAL files for PostgreSQL servers 9.2 or higher, as an additional method for transactional log archiving, through `pg_receivewal` (also known as `pg_receivexlog` before PostgreSQL 10).
-WAL streaming is able to reduce the risk of data loss, bringing RPO down to _near zero_ values.

-Barman 2.0 introduces support for replication slots with PostgreSQL servers 9.4 or above, therefore allowing WAL streaming-only configurations.
-Moreover, you can now add Barman as a synchronous WAL receiver in your PostgreSQL 9.5 (or higher) cluster, and achieve **zero data loss** (RPO=0).

-In some cases you have no choice and you are forced to use traditional archiving.
-In others, you can choose whether to use both or just WAL streaming.
-Unless you have strong reasons not to do it, we recommend to use both channels, for maximum reliability and robustness.
+It is *required* that one of WAL streaming or WAL archiving is configured.
+It is optionally possible to configure both WAL streaming *and* standard WAL archiving - in such cases Barman will automatically de-duplicate incoming WALs.
+This provides a fallback mechanism so that WALs are still copied to Barman's archive in the event that WAL streaming fails.

+For general usage we recommend configuring WAL streaming only.

+> **NOTE:**
+> Previous versions of Barman recommended that both WAL archiving *and* WAL
+> streaming were used.
+This was because PostreSQL versions older than 9.4 did
+> not support replication slots and therefore WAL streaming alone could not
+> guarantee all WALs would be safely stored in Barman's WAL archive.
+Since all
+> supported versions of PostgreSQL now have replication slots it is sufficient
+> to configure only WAL streaming.

 ## Two typical scenarios for backups